My Experience With Leptin (Metreleptin)

 Replacing leptin essentially lowered my “fat setpoint”, allowing for maintaining very low body fat levels without suffering from lethargy, ravenous hunger, hormone deficiencies, and other starvation-related adaptations, which would obviously be of immense value to the modeling, acting, fitness, and bodybuilding industry.

 Even after stopping the drug (I had been on it for roughly 2 years at a low dosage), I somehow “trained” my nervous system to stay at lower body fat levels.
+At the time of this writing (01/2025), it has been 2 months since I stopped taking the drug and the effect still holds.
 I will update in the future on whether this effect is sustained.
 This effect was interesting.

 This is perhaps similar but in reverse to how many people need to overshoot their before-diet starting weight to fully “recover” from diet-induced adaptation.
 We know that the weight settling point can be shifted upwards (as is often the case with obesity) but thus far we have not able to permanently shift it downwards (even GLP-1 agonists only lower it while on the drug).
 I do think that the cytokine leptin is part of the puzzle.